Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-The dependence of shear stress on loading geometry at the onset of flow in granular materials is often described using simple models such as Mohr-Coulomb or Drucker-Prager \cite{Drucker1952}.
-While these models are traditionally used to describe the yield stress in the small-strain limit \cite{Nedderman1992}, they can be extended to describe steady-state flows at large strains as in the original $\mu(I)$ model \cite{Jop2006}.
-However despite their frequent use, these simple yield models are inaccurate \cite{Thornton2010} and advanced yield models are needed to capture the shape of stress envelopes \cite{Matsuoka1974, William1975, Lade1975}.
+The dependence of shear stress on flow type at the onset of flow in granular materials is often described using simple models such as Mohr-Coulomb or Drucker-Prager \cite{Drucker1952}.
+While these models traditionally characterize the yield stress in the small-strain limit \cite{Nedderman1992}, they can be extended to describe steady-state flows at large strains as in the original $\mu(I)$ model \cite{Jop2006}.
+Despite frequent use, these simple models are inaccurate \cite{Thornton2010}, and advanced models are needed to capture the shape of stress envelopes \cite{Matsuoka1974, William1975, Lade1975}.

+In this work, we use discrete element method (DEM) simulations to explore frictional granular rheology across different irrotational flow types, along with the well-studied simple shear flow.
+Of these flows, only simple and pure shear are planar while the others are triaxial flows.
+To reach large strains, we leverage generalized Kraynik-Reinelt boundary conditions \cite{Kraynik1992, Dobson2014, Hunt2016} which have been impactful in exploring the rheology of soft materials and complex fluids \cite{OConnor2018, OConnor2020}.
+This work extends results from earlier studies on the dependence of granular rheology on flow type \cite{Thornton2010,Huang2014,Fleischmann2014,Cheal2018,Redaelli2019} to steady-state flows where we quantify the shape of the stress envelope for a wide range of inertial numbers and friction coefficients.

-In this work, we use discrete element method (DEM) simulations to explore the rheology of frictional granular materials across different irrotational flow geometries.
-By deforming systems to very large strains and quantifying the rate- and friction-dependence of stress envelopes, this extends results from earlier studies on the dependence of granular rheology on loading geometry \cite{Thornton2010,Huang2014,Fleischmann2014,Cheal2018,Redaelli2019}.
-The relative importance of the loading geometry is measured in terms of a strength ratio $\Psi$, the ratio of the shear stress in triaxial extension (TXE) to compression (TXC).
-Importantly, we find that $\Psi$, and therefore the shape of the envelope, is heavily dependent on both the friction coefficient and the inertial number.
-As either the friction coefficient or the inertial number increases, $\Psi$ decreases as the loading geometry has a larger impact on rheology.
-Such characterization is essential for the development and parameterization of tensorial formulations of granular rheology that relate $\dot{E}_{ij}$ and $T_{ij}$ \cite{Weinhart2013,Giusteri2018,Srivastava2020b}.
-Our results are also used to assess the effectiveness of various repurposed yield models in steady-state flow.
+The relative importance of the flow type is measured in terms of a strength ratio $\Psi$, the ratio of the shear stress in triaxial extension (TXE) to compression (TXC).
+Importantly, we find that $\Psi$, and therefore the shape of the envelope, heavily depends on the friction coefficient and inertial number.
+As either of these parameters increase, $\Psi$ decreases as the type of flow has a greater impact on rheology.
+Such characterizations are important for both fundamentally understanding the physics of flow and for developing tensorial formulations of granular rheology relating $\dot{E}_{ij}$ and $T_{ij}$ \cite{Weinhart2013,Giusteri2018,Srivastava2020b,Coquand2021} similar to the development of microstructure-aware constitutive models of suspensions \cite{Goddard2014}.
+Our results are also used to assess the application of yield models to steady-state flow.